flowroute/flowroute-sdk-v3-python/README.md

 ```
 ### E911 Address Management

-The Flowroute Python library v3  allows you to make HTTP requests to the `e911s` resource of Flowroute API v2: `https://api.flowroute.com/v2/e911s`
+The Flowroute Python Library v3  allows you to make HTTP requests to the `e911s` resource of Flowroute API v2: `https://api.flowroute.com/v2/e911s`.

+All of the E911 address management methods are encapsulated in `e911_demo.py`.

 | API Reference Pages |
 | ------------------- |